MARY LYONS

 Who was the youngest-ever player to score for England?

-The history books will tell us that was Wayne Rooney (then at Everton FC) when, aged 17 years and 317 days, he scored in England's 2-1 victory over FYR Macedonia on 6 September 2003.
+The history books will tell us that it was Wayne Rooney (then at Everton FC) when, aged 17 years and 317 days, he scored in England's 2-1 victory over FYR Macedonia on 6 September 2003.

-The history books also tell us that the youngest-ever England international was Theo Walcott (then at Arsenal) when he appeared in England's 3-1 friendly win over Hungary at Old Trafford, Manchester, aged 17 years and 75 days, on 30 May 2006.
+The history books also tell us that the youngest-ever England international was Theo Walcott (then at Arsenal), when he appeared in England's 3-1 friendly win over Hungary at Old Trafford, Manchester, aged 17 years and 75 days, on 30 May 2006.

 These "facts" are wrong!

-Both honours can be claimed by 15-year-old, Jarrow lass Mary Lyons (1902-79) when she made her England debut in front of 20,000 people at St. James' Park, Newcastle, in 1918 and netted at the end of the first half resulting in a 3-2 win against Scotland.
+Both honours can be claimed by 15-year-old, Jarrow lass Mary Lyons (1902-79) when she made her England debut in front of 20,000 people at St. James' Park, Newcastle, in 1918 and netted at the end of the first half, resulting in a 3-2 win against Scotland.

-Mary was born to Irish-born parents on 2 September 1902, at 120 Queens Road, Jarrow, then in County Durham.
+Mary was born to Irish-born parents on 2 October 1902* at 120 Queens Road, Jarrow, then in County Durham.
 Mary's father, Patrick, and six brothers were employed at Palmer's shipyard.
 The youngest of eight children, Mary also had a sister.

-After leaving school at 14 in 1916, Mary joined Palmers Munitions Factory where bait-time kick-abouts led to her being asked to play for Palmers Girls.
+After leaving school at 14 in 1916, Mary joined Palmers Munitions Factory, where bait-time kick-abouts led to her being asked to play for Palmers Girls.

 Mary led Blyth Spartans Ladies to victory, scoring in their 5-0 victory, and winning the "Woman of the Match" accolade.

-In addition, Mary took the 'Palmers' team from a scratch side to the best in the region, bringing The Munitionettes' Cup to Jarrow a year later in 1919.
+In addition, Mary took the Palmers team from a scratch side to the best in the region, bringing The Munitionettes' Cup to Jarrow a year later in 1919.

 She was only 17 years old.

-Mary Lyons, probably aged 17, centre with the ball at her feet, pictured with her Palmers teammates.
+The Palmers team with Mary Lyons, probably aged 17, centre with the ball at her feet, pictured with her Palmers teammates.
+The matronly figure, wearing white, is Mrs Ornsby, the Female Factory Superintendent.

 Discover more